cov-lineages/llama/README.md

                         Column in database to match with input csv file.
                         Default: sequence_name
   --distance DISTANCE   Extraction from large tree radius.
+Default: 2 -r --report           Produces report that renders trees and provides information about
+                        local phylogenetic context
-Default: 2 -n, --dry-run         Go through the motions but don't actually run --tempdir TEMPDIR     Specify where you want the temp stuff to go.
+  -n, --dry-run         Go through the motions but don't actually run --tempdir TEMPDIR     Specify where you want the temp stuff to go.
 Default:
                         $TMPDIR